Sheng-Bo/EasyRNG/README.md

-#EasyRNG -- The Portable Integrated Package of Ruby, Node.js and Git for Front-end Web Development on Windows.
+#EasyRNG -- The Portable Integrated Package of Ruby, Node.js and Git for Front-end Web Development on Windows

 ###Usage -- after self-extracting all files: